fergo5002/G-15-ProgProj/README.md

-Read me test.
-Can you add a read me to the Todo list in the project?
+To run the code, you must have all of the data attached (including the viideos, photos and sounds).
 Here is the video and executables: https://1drv.ms/f/c/6fa7227074b6a640/EkqXH37LElJPk-sOPmosw8sBZwBDn6fWYSkWxF9JAbXQbQ?e=wGyKXU